zephramg/CS30P3F2024/chapter13/README.md

   - **Classes**:
     - `StackList` — Stack implementation with methods specific to linked list-backed stacks.
     - `StackListDemo` — Demonstrates stack operations and exception handling for an empty stack scenario.

+- **ReverseList**
+  *Reverses a list of integers using a stack.*
+  This program uses a `Stack` to reverse the order of integers entered by the user.
+The user can enter up to 10 numbers or stop early by entering `999`.

+  - **Classes**:
+    - `ReverseList` — Implements the logic to read up to 10 integers, store them in a stack, and then reverse the order of the numbers by popping from the stack.
 ---

 ### 📚 Learning Outcomes